Camino Packing List: What to Bring

 Use this section if you’re deciding liner vs. sleeping bag, how warm to pack, and how much rain gear you really need.

-• Sleep: a liner is usually enough; blankets vary by albergue.
+• Sleep: a liner is often enough; blanket and linen policies vary by accommodation.

 • Clothing: prioritize quick-dry + sun protection (hat, long-sleeve sun layer).